 No, companies and trusts are not eligible to receive FHOG.
 It is possible however for a person under a legal disability, holding an equitable interest, to claim FHOG, providing that the legal interest is held on trust by their guardian(s).
 In this situation, the equitable interest qualifies as a relevant interest and the legal interest does not (meaning that the eligibility of the trustee(s) is not a factor)

 You cannot receive FHOG for a property used solely for investment purposes.
-Applicants are required to occupy their properties for a continuous period of at least six months, commencing within 12 months after completion of their transaction.
+An applicant is required to occupy their property as their principal place of residence for a continuous period of least six months, commencing within 12 months after the completion of their transaction.

 No, there is no minimum, however if the purchase price is less than the maximum FHOG you will only receive a payment equal to the purchase price.